aneuroticdoctor/Etsy-AI-Store-Hider/README.md

-Adblock filter that hdes certain Etsy stores with AI-generated content from search results.
+Adblock filter that hides certain Etsy stores with AI-generated content from search results.
  This list is being manually compiled by me, JessicaAmber.
 Determinations are based on my visual judgement and, when it is unclear, by asking the creators directly.
  This list includes stores with all-AI, or predominantly AI-generated products.
  If you see a store on this list that shouldn't be there, let me know and I will revise.